kcl-lang/kcl-lang.io/docs/user_docs/getting-started/intro.md

 - **Development friendly**: Friendly development experiences with rich [language tools](https://kcl-lang.github.io/docs/tools/cli/kcl/overview) (Format, Lint, Test, Vet, Doc, etc.) and [IDE extensions](https://kcl-lang.github.io/docs/tools/Ide/).
 - **Safety & maintainable**: Domain-oriented, no system-level functions such as native threads and IO, low noise and security risk, easy maintenance and governance.
 - **Rich multi-language SDK**: [Go](https://kcl-lang.io/docs/reference/xlang-api/go-api), [Python](https://kcl-lang.io/docs/reference/xlang-api/python-api), [Java](https://kcl-lang.io/docs/reference/xlang-api/java-api) and [REST APIs](https://kcl-lang.io/docs/reference/xlang-api/rest-api) meet different scenarios and application use prelude.
-- **Kubernetes Integrations**: External mutation and validation plugins including [Kustomize KCL Plugin](https://github.com/kcl-lang/kustomize-kcl), [Helm KCL Plugin](https://github.com/kcl-lang/helm-kcl), [KPT KCL SDK](https://github.com/kcl-lang/kpt-kcl-sdk), [Kubectl KCL Plugin](https://github.com/kcl-lang/kubectl-kcl) to separate data and logic.
+- **Kubernetes Integrations**: External mutation and validation plugins including [Kustomize KCL Plugin](https://github.com/kcl-lang/kustomize-kcl), [Helm KCL Plugin](https://github.com/kcl-lang/helm-kcl), [KPT KCL SDK](https://github.com/kcl-lang/kpt-kcl-sdk), [Kubectl KCL Plugin](https://github.com/kcl-lang/kubectl-kcl) or [Crossplane KCL Function](https://github.com/kcl-lang/crossplane-kcl) to separate data and logic.
 - **Production-ready**: Widely used in production practice of platform engineering and automation at Ant Group.

 Although KCL is not a general language, it has corresponding application scenarios.
 Developers can write **config**, **schema**, **function** and **rule** through KCL, where config is used to define data, schema is used to describe the model definition of data, rule is used to validate data, and schema and rule can also be combined to use models and constraints that fully describe data, In addition, we can also use the lambda pure function in KCL to organize data code, encapsulate common code, and call it directly when needed.